NikitashP/banking-application/README.md

 - A separate thread picks up the payments from the Queue, validates them and then changes the status
 - the status of the payment can again be accessed by the API

+### Tests
+- Junits are in package: com.banking
+- Integration test are in package: integration.com.banking

 ### End Points

 #### 1. create account